Shoulder Elevation Test

 Tips for Best Results

-• Keep your chin and chest in contact with the floor throughout the test.
+- Keep your chin on the ground throughout the test.

 Interpreting Your Results

-Your shoulder elevation height is compared to normative data based on age and gender.
-Greater heights indicate better shoulder flexibility and mobility.
-Limited shoulder mobility may affect performance in swimming, throwing, and other overhead activities.
+Your shoulder elevation distance is compared to normative data based on age and gender.
+Greater elevation indicates better shoulder flexibility and mobility, which is important for overhead sports and injury prevention.

 Want to easily track and monitor your progress on the Shoulder Elevation Test?
 The Fitness Tests app provides detailed tracking, personalized insights, and comparison with normative data to help you achieve your fitness goals.